 Many software systems are available for on-campus use (or off, if you connect via Brown's VPN client)-see the site above for more information.
-The advantage of using supported software is that you will be able to get assistance from Brown's help desk if you encounter any difficulty with it.
+The advantage of using supported software is that you will be able to get assistance from Brown's help desk.